apparena/docs/docs/api/001-index.rst

 | DELETE     |    200 (OK)                  |
 +------------+------------------------------+

 The JSON output depends on the type of request and the data submitted.
-GET Requests will mostly output data in the HAL-format_, a format which provides links to the mentioned resources for easy resource browsing.
+GET collection requests will output data in the HAL-format_, a format which provides links to the mentioned resources for easy resource browsing.
 As some of the requests are intended for listing items to the user, these requests will additionally output the data paginated.
 It comes in chunks of adjustable size for convenient item displaying.
 PUT and POST requests however output